khanhthanhdev/myblog/src/pages/about.md

 Hello!
 I’m Thanh.
 I am a passionate high school student with interest in STEM, robotics, and programming.

 Recently, I had the privilege of competing at [FIRST Global Challenge 2023](https://first.global/about/) in Singapore, where I won the Gold Medal for Finalist Winning Alliance.
-I participated in [Math and Science Summer Program](https://www.masspvn.org/en)
+I participated in [Math and Science Summer Program](https://www.masspvn.org/en) and learned about Machine Learning.
+Moreover, my team has researched a paper about "Enhance Long Medical Document Summarize with LSG Attention".

 My technical journey includes skills in programming languages like Python, JavaScript, and C++, alongside hands-on experience in web development and machine learning.